 Instructors: Cui Cheng & Swati Mehta | Summer 2018

 This course helped me ascertain knowledge and insights on categories of research studies, research strategies, and methods for conducting research.
-Additionally, I selected and explored problem-based learning (PBL) as it relates to my teaching practice, and developed a research review project encompassing my findings.
+The course focused on identifying researchable problems in education and developing a research proposal.
+I selected and explored problem-based learning (PBL) as it relates to my teaching practice, and developed a research review project encompassing my findings.
 Overall, the course fostered my ability to make informed decisions rooted in empirical research.

 CEP 818: Creativity in Teaching and Learning